Year of Call: 2011

 - BT v Ofcom (Case 1260/3/3/16).
 Tim is currently acting for Gamma Telecom Holdings, intervening in this appeal by BT (and CityFibre) challenging the decision of Ofcom to require companies in the telecommunications sector to make their infrastructure available to third parties on a "dark fibre" basis.

 - BT v Ofcom (Case 1245/3/3/16).
-Tim acted for Gamma Telecom Holdings, an intervener in this appeal from a decision of Ofcom concerning the proper method of calculating porting charges for numbers that have migrated to new communications providers (as a junior to Sarah Love).
+Tim acted for Gamma Telecom Holdings, an intervener in this appeal against a decision of Ofcom, concerning the proper method of calculating porting charges for numbers that have migrated to new communications providers (as a junior to Sarah Love).

 - Tim is currently instructed by the Competition and Markets Authority to work on their largest ongoing cartels enforcement action.

 - Emerald Supplies and others v British Airways and others (HC-2008-000002).
 Instructed to act for Qantas Airways, a Part 20 Defendant to this substantial follow on claim for damages.